crjohns/qemu-tsx/README.md

 ========

 * Implement Hardware Lock Elision (HLE).
 Probably not that difficult given RTM is implemented.
-* Configurable caches.
+* DONE: Configurable caches.
 Intel's SDE (http://software.intel.com/en-us/articles/intel-software-development-emulator) supports configurable cache sizes, defaulting to 32KB 8-way set associative.
 This should be implemented as well.
 * Non-transactional memory access killing transactions.
 This seems to be possible in Intel's SDE, but this project does not yet support it.